mo-seph/obsidian-copy-as-latex/README.md

 ## Experiemental
 - Citations are fine if they are simple, but quickly get complex - see discussion here: https://github.com/mo-seph/obsidian-copy-as-latex/issues/4.
 Currently trying an addition so that extra information can be put in parentheses, i.e. `here is a (e.g. [[@example]] p.22)`.
 This may change, but it currently grabs `pre` and `post` - the bits before and after the link, without spaces.
 These is then templated into the right form for `\cite` or `\autocite` with a user definable template, where `{{[pre]}}` means "use the value for `pre`, and if it is there, keep the square brackets; if it is not, get rid of them - so with `\autocite{{(pre)}}{{[post]}}{{{id}}}` and ` (e.g. [[@author2021Paper]] p.22)`, it produces `\autocite(e.g.)[p.22]{author2021Paper}`
+- New command: Copy missing citations.
+To use it:
+	- Set your main bibliography file in the config (source)
+	- Copy the current bibliography of your paper to the clipboard (target)
+	- Run Copy Missing Citations.
+It will look for all the citation keys in the Markdown doc, and any that are present in the source and missing from the target will be copied to the clipboard.

 ## License